GSA-TTS/identity-dev-docs/_pages/testing.md

 "Welcome to the Login.gov Partner Portal" section, you can click the "My teams" link, or the "View teams" button.
 The direct URL is [https://portal.int.identitysandbox.gov/teams](https://portal.int.identitysandbox.gov/teams).
 1. Create a new team by selecting the “Continue” button next to “Create your first team.”
 If you have previously created a team you can move on to the next step.
 1. If necessary, add users to that team by clicking the “Add user” button.
 This is the opportunity to add contractors or anyone without a .gov or a .mil email address.
-1. After creating your team, select the Apps tab.
+1. After creating your team, select the Configurations tab.
 This page is where you will find all of the integration configurations you and your team create.
-1. Select the “Create a new app” button and follow the steps to register a new application with the Login.gov IdP in the test sandbox environment.
-You can only have one app creation in progress at a time.
+1. Select the “Create a new configuration” button and follow the steps to register a new application with the Login.gov IdP in the test sandbox environment.
+You can only have one configuration creation in progress at a time.
 There are links to additional information throughout the form.
 We recommend reading through the descriptions carefully.
 1. To troubleshoot specific errors, please visit our error dictionary in the [troubleshooting section of our developer documentation]({% link _pages/support.md %}).
 If the guidance there does not resolve the error, please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov/).
 1. Start testing!
 1. When you're ready to go to production, please [follow our production deployment instructions]({% link _pages/production.md %}).
 We'll manage your configuration's promotion to production. **The move to production may take up to two weeks.**